The Urban Art Fair is making it's American debut from June 29th through July 3rd at Spring Studios in lower Manhattan.

-My poster celebrating the Chelsea Grasslands (pictured on the left) was available all of September on the High Line and my designs are also featured on all official signage in the park throughout the month.
+My poster celebrating the Chelsea Grasslands (pictured on the left) was available all of September on the High Line and my designs were also featured on all official signage in the park throughout the month.
 You can see more of my work for the Grasslands Celebration here: Chelsea Grasslands

 See you on the High Line!

-This collection is my first foray into painting directly on leather.
+This collection is my first foray into painting directly onto leather.
 I created 40 one-of-a-kind jackets, 20 on white leather and 20 on black leather.
 Each hand-painted, autographed jacket will be available in MILLY boutiques in East Hampton and on Madison Avenue as well as online at MILLY.com.

 MILLY Madison Avenue

 900 Madison Avenue (at 73rd St.), New York, NY 10021

 In the summer of 2016 I had my first solo exhibition at Danziger Gallery in New York City.
 I exhibited a selection of new fashion takeover paintings on magazine pages as well as paintings on bus-shelter advertisements and works on canvas.
 Some of these pieces remain for purchase, please contact the gallery for details.